willscottuk/byos_laravel/README.md

 ### Support ❤️
 This repo is maintained voluntarily by [@bnussbau](https://github.com/bnussbau).

-Support the development of this package by purchasing a TRMNL device through our referral link: https://usetrmnl.com/?ref=laravel-trmnl.
+Support the development of this package by purchasing a TRMNL device through the referral link: https://usetrmnl.com/?ref=laravel-trmnl.
 At checkout, use the code `laravel-trmnl` to receive a $15 discount on your purchase.

+### Hosting

+Run everywhere, where Docker is supported: Raspberry Pi, VPS, NAS, Container Cloud Service (Cloud Run, ...)

+Docker Compose file located at: [docker/prod/docker-compose.yml](docker/prod/docker-compose.yml).

+For production use, generate a new APP_KEY and set the environment variable `APP_KEY=`.

 ### Requirements